 There’s also a garden tucked into the mountainside out back.
 Supposedly, the hot tub is somewhere out here, though I didn’t spend any time looking for it.

 There are also several cats roaming around outside, a couple of which are friendly.
 One tuxedo cat, a big boy, even wanted to bond with mom.

-According to the front desk clerk, the hotel’s owners try their best to catch the stray cats, so they can take them to the local vet to be spayed or neutered.
+According to the front desk clerk, the hotel’s owners try their best to “trap/neuter/release” the strays.
 They’re free otherwise to roam the hotel grounds, and they leave food for them.
 Always a good sign when the hotel owner is a cat lover!
 They might also include a battery operated cat water fountain upfront.

-The inn is spread over two levels, with a simple layout.
+The inn occupies two levels, with a simple layout.
 Lobby, front desk, and restaurant downstairs, and guest rooms upstairs.
 As you may have surmised from the photo up top, the inn is a historic building, built in 1914 with solid redwood from the area.
-The lobby features kind of an odd mix of antiques, like the wall clock and a couch in one corner, and newer leather couches that appear to have been sourced from Haverty’s (I should know, my mom has a brown leather couch that looks just like the ones below that we bought at – Haverty’s).
+The lobby features kind of an odd mix of antiques, like the wall clock and a couch in one corner, and newer leather couches that look like they came from Haverty’s (I should know, my mom has a brown leather couch that looks just like the ones below that we bought at – Haverty’s).